flowersin/Dotfiles/README.md

 # Ellie's Linux Dotfiles
+!!!
+This is outdated, I will updated once I get a chance !!!
 ## What is this?
 These are my personal configuration files I use on my Fedora Linux machines.
 ## What is the structure here?